Supporting our global civic university

 Staying safe

-Security Services has created a Personal Safety webpage containing advice and guidance on staying safe in the city.
+Security Services has created a personal Safety webpage.
+This has advice and guidance on staying safe in the city.

 Accessing support

-Our Multifaith Chaplaincy is also available for faith-based or spiritual support during this time.
+Our Multifaith Chaplaincy is also available for faith-based or spiritual support.
 There are locations for quiet prayer available across campus and the city.

 Reporting unacceptable behaviour